relaycoder/relaycode/docs/FEATURES-ROADMAP.md

+#### useful action buttons in system notifications

-#### make the codebase highly DRY. refactor algorithm to be more efficient. all without causing features breaks and regressions
+#### make the codebase highly DRY for super less code. refactor algorithm to be more efficient. all without causing features breaks and regressions

-#### made many changes , see in command `relay log` . then make sure the program is programmatic api friendly. because I think too many un exposed api necessary
+#### DONE: made many changes , see in command `relay log` . then make sure the program is programmatic api friendly. because I think too many un exposed api necessary

 #### ✅ DONE: should not patch write codefenced code which without path info. because sometimes it is for example